 How it Works

-Before starting any creative or design work, Brianna will take the time to learn and understand your business story, collect all of your company’s goals and get into the mindset of your target audience.
+Before starting any creative or design work, and way before sketches, Brianna will take the time to learn and understand your business story, collect all of your company’s goals and get into the mindset of your target audience.
 This is done with though a comprehensive Client Questionnaire or Strategy Workshop, depending on your design package.
 From this, she will create a set of design goals and follow a multi-step design process to ensure the final artwork not only looks good, but performs for your business, too.

 Step 1: The Proposal + Contract.

 You get to start it all - submit this inquiry from which Brianna will either send you the Questionnaire or schedule an introductory call with you.
 From the information collected on the form and through the phone call, Brianna will assemble a custom proposal and estimate for your project.
 Every project is different, just like every company is different.
 The scope will determine the estimate.
 Brianna will submit a contract for the full scope of the work with the proposal.
 If you approve of the estimate, the contract can be signed and returned.
-The real work commences upon receipt of the signed contract.
+The real work commences upon receipt of the signed contract and a 50% deposit.

 Step 2: The Strategy

 Brianna will jump on another call or meeting with you, which will be focused entirely on your business.
 This will be a very in-depth session to get to the core of your company goals and needs.
 Brianna will then examine your business competitors and comparable brands, and do desk research as needed.
 The scope of such research will vary with each client and their respective industry.

 The outcome is a creative brief that acts as a framework to ensure that both you and her are communicating on the same wavelengths before moving onto the design.
 The brief becomes the benchmark that every decision can be tied back to.
 A typical brief includes an overview of the business, project objectives and a comprehensive set of design goals, and include specifics including various audiences and competitors.